jpouellet/evilrepo/README.md

 # evilrepo

 A "totally-not-malicious" repo.
-Definitely won't try to steal your keys.
-Definitely. ;)
+Some dependency or something.
+You totally audit all the millions of lines of code of random things you build, right? ;)

 ## To build: